bbepis/XUnity.AutoTranslator/README.md

 ```

 This plugin extends from `HttpEndpoint`.
 Let's look at the three methods it overrides:
  * `Initialize` is used to read the API key the user has configured.
-In addition it calls `context.DisableCerfificateChecksFor( "translate.yandex.net" )` in order to disable the certificate check for this specific hostname.
+In addition it calls `context.DisableCertificateChecksFor( "translate.yandex.net" )` in order to disable the certificate check for this specific hostname.
 If this is neglected, SSL will fail in most versions of Unity.
 Finally, it throws an exception if the plugin cannot be used with the specified configuration.
  * `OnCreateRequest` is used to construct the `XUnityWebRequest` object that will be sent to the external endpoint.
 The call to `context.Complete( request )` specifies the request to use.
  * `OnExtractTranslation` is used to extract the text from the response returned from the web server.